vfarcic/devops24/manuscript/04-helm.md

 {{- end -}}
 ```

 That YAML defines the Ingress resource that makes the API Deployment accessible through its Service.
-More of the values are the same as in the Deployment.
-There's only one difference worthile commenting.
+Most of the values are the same as in the Deployment.
+There's only one difference worthwhile commenting.

-The whole YAML is enveloped by the `{{- if .Values.ingress.enabled -}}` statement.
-The resource will be installed only if `ingress.enabled` is set to `true`.
-Since that is already the default default value in `values.yaml`, we'll have to explicitly disable it if we do not want Ingress.
+The whole YAML is enveloped in the `{{- if .Values.ingress.enabled -}}` statement.
+The resource will be installed only if `ingress.enabled` values is set to `true`.
+Since that is already the default value in `values.yaml`, we'll have to explicitly disable it if we do not want Ingress.

 Feel free to explore the rest of the templates.
-They are following the same logic as the two we just explored.
+They are following the same logic as the two we just described.

 There's one potentially important file we did not define.
-We did not created `requirements.yaml` for *go-demo-3*.
+We have not created `requirements.yaml` for *go-demo-3*.
 We did not need any.
 We will use it though in one of the next chapters, so I'll save the explanation for later.

-Now that we went through the files that constitute the *go-demo-3* Chart, we should lint it to confirm that the format does not contain any obvious issues.
+Now that we went through the files that constitute the *go-demo-3* Chart, we should `lint` it to confirm that the format does not contain any obvious issues.

 ```bash
 helm lint helm/go-demo-3